Owning horses – How to Cut Cost not Care

 - Despite the initial outlay, rubber matting can help you get the most out of your bedding and reduce costs.

-- Muck out wet and droppings regularly to maximise your bedding and protect against ill health.
+- Muck out wet and manure regularly to maximise your bedding and protect against ill health.

 Sharing your horse with someone else can reduce costs in all areas.
 However, there are two vital things to remember when considering horse share: